Understanding Start-Up Company Valuations

 Common Valuation Methods

-While the specific method used may vary depending on the specific circumstances, some common approaches for valuing start-ups include:
+While the specific method used may vary depending on the specific circumstances, some common approaches for valuing new businesses include:

 • Berkus Method: This method assigns a value based on five key factors: basic value, technology, execution, strategic relationships, and production/sales.